-- c.
-Payable to directors and officers also pertain to directors' fees still outstanding as of June 30, 2022 and December 31, 2021 amounting to nil and ₽1.47 million, respectively. - d.
+c.
 Advances from stockholders pertain to cash advances for operational and corporate-related expenses paid by a stockholder in behalf of the Group.
 These are noninterest-bearing and are due and demandable.
-Outstanding payable as at June 30, 2022 and December 31, 2021 amounted to ₱0.12 million.
+Outstanding payable as at March 31, 2024 and December 31, 2023 amounted to ₱0.12 million.